OTI Festival 1975: Participants

 Broadcasters from nineteen countries participated in this edition of the OTI Festival.
 The OTI members, public or private broadcasters from Spain and eighteen Spanish and Portuguese speaking countries of Ibero-America signed up for the festival.
 This equaled the same record number of participants achieved the previous edition.
 From the countries that participated in that edition, Honduras did not return due to the disappointment with their tenth place, while Argentina returned after having missed that festival.

-Some of the participating broadcasters, such as those representing Chile, Guatemala, and Mexico, selected their entries through their regular national selections.
+Some of the participating broadcasters, such as those representing Colombia, Guatemala, and Mexico, selected their entries through their regular national televised competitions.
 Other broadcasters decided to select their entry internally.

 One performing artist had represented the same country previously: Mirla Castellanos had represented Venezuela in 1972.
 One of the most well-known participants was Cecilia representing Spain, in what would become one of her last appearances, because less than a year later, she died in a car accident.